0hip/Portable_Browser_Launchers/README.md

-# THORIUM-PORTABLE LAUNCHER
+# THORIUM-PORTABLE Launcher
-* Run Thorium Portable.
+* Runs Thorium Portable.
-* Check for updates every time THORIUM-PORTABLE-LAUNCHER is run
+* Checks for updates every time THORLAUNCHER is run
 * When run from an empty folder, will download and run the latest version.